 Jack Grealish is making his first start of the season and sets up another Villa attack as he releases Gabriel Agbonlahor, whose pace is giving Joel Ward a torrid time.

-“Palace have been more of a threat than Villa when they’ve got the ball forward.
-They’ve got width with Bakary Sako and Wilfried Zaha trying to get forward at every opportunity – but the best chance of the half has gone to Gabriel Agbonlahor and he seriously fluffed his lines.”
+- Quote Message: “Palace have been more of a threat than Villa when they’ve got the ball forward.
+They’ve got width with Bakary Sako and Wilfried Zaha trying to get forward at every opportunity – but the best chance of the half has gone to Gabriel Agbonlahor and he seriously fluffed his lines.” from Paul Franks, BBC WM 95.6 summariser at the game

 We mentioned a drinks break was likely.
 And it has just happened.
 A quick chance to get some water on board on what is a hot and lovely day in south London.